Weslley-Stein/Weslley-Stein/README.md

-### Hi, my name is Weslley and I'm a DevOps Engineering Student
+### Hi, my name is Weslley and I'm a DevOps Engineer

-- 🔭 Currently working as an intern in DevOps Engineering.
+- 🔭 Currently working as a DevOps Engineering.
-- 🌱 Currently studying RHEL, Python, AWS(Lambda, DynamoDB and API Gateway) and Terraform
+- 🌱 Currently working with AWS, Terraform, Python, RHEL, Ansible, Jenkins, Docker, Kubernetes, Prometheus and Grafana.
-- ⚡ focused on get certifications(AWS Certified Architect Associate,DCA and LPI)
+- ⚡ focused on get certifications(AWS Certified Architect Associate and LPI)

 <div id="github-stats">
   <a href"https://github.com/Weslley-Stein"/>